Can Dogs Eat Ranch?

 Buttermilk is probably one of the only ingredients that isn’t super unhealthy.
 Buttermilk contains probiotics which help aid in the digestion of lactose.
 Normally, this would be perfectly fine for a dog.
 However, the buttermilk used in ranch dressing is almost always filled with salt and sugar and additional flavors to make it yummy for people.
 All these ingredients make it unhealthy for dogs.
 This is especially true if your dog is lactose intolerant.
 Buttermilk should never be given to dogs who suffer from lactose intolerance.

-Dill is actually a pretty good food for dogs.
+Dill is actually a pretty good food for dogs, and is a part of ranch dressing.
 It’s not toxic at all and does offer some great health benefits.
 Not only that, but dogs also love the taste of dill.
 This is why dogs like eating dill Pickles.
 In moderation, dill is actually very safe for your dog and perfectly healthy.

 Garlic is the worst ingredient of all.
 As we’ve already discussed, garlic is toxic and can do serious damage to your pet.
 Dogs aren’t really able to digest garlic and the chemicals inside the food have the potential to damage their blood cells.